-This certificate offers you an alternative entry to university.
 The qualification will provide you with well-developed skills and knowledge in a wide variety of contexts.
 You will be required to find solutions to unpredictable problems, to analyse and/or evaluate information from a variety of sources and may be asked to provide guidance to others with some limited responsibility for the output they produce.
-It provides you with the opportunity to achieve a national vocational qualification under the Australian Qualifications Framework [AQF].
-If you successfully complete the full qualification (as well as university literacy requirements) you will meet entry requirements for a range of courses at Curtin, Murdoch and Edith Cowan universities.
-You will need to investigate which courses would be available to you at the individual universities.

 This certificate also offers opportunities for you to access both long and short-term employment.
-You develop relevant technical, vocational and interpersonal competencies suitable to employment and further training in business as well as skills, knowledge and experiences that are transferable to other industry areas.
+You develop relevant technical, vocational and interpersonal competencies suitable for employment and further training in business as well as skills, knowledge and experiences that are transferable to other industry areas and subject areas.